Skip to main content

 orbitflare template --list --json

-orbitflare template --install solana-copy-trader --path ./bot
+orbitflare template --install solana-copy-trader --dir ./bot

 Profiles